-Travelodge are a chain of budget hotels that are spread throughout the country, their rates tend to be cheaper during the week and for off-peak times, but prices are worth comparing as they don’t advertise on comparison sites like booking.com.
-Similarly, Premier Inn is a slightly more expensive, slightly higher quality Travelodge which is worth a look too.
+Travelodge is a chain of budget hotels that are spread throughout the country, their rates tend to be cheaper during the week and for off-peak times, but prices are worth comparing as they don’t advertise on comparison sites like booking.com.
+Similarly, Premier Inn is a slightly more expensive, slightly higher quality than Travelodge which is worth a look too.

-Couchsurfing in the UK
+Couchsurfing in England

-Couchsurfing is available in a lot of areas of the UK; where home owners offer up their sofa for guests willing to exchange cultural knowledge and perhaps cooking a meal or two for a free place to crash for a while.
+Couchsurfing is available in a lot of areas of the UK; where homeowners offer up their sofa for guests willing to exchange cultural knowledge and perhaps cooking a meal or two for a free place to crash for a while.
 Check reviews carefully before you agree to stay, and exchange a few messages with your potential host to see if you get along.

 Again, check reviews carefully and be sure to confirm your arrival time and arrangements for picking up keys.
 When searching on Airbnb, the prices are quoted per night, then they will calculate the full price including service charge and cleaning fees – sometimes what looks to be a cheaper option at first look can end up being more expensive than you expected once the total cost has been calculated.
-To help stay in the UK on a budget, you can claim a £25 off your first stay when you open a new account with Airbnb here.
+Read my full Airbnb guide for more information.

 Have you been travelling around the UK on a budget?
 Do you have any tips and tricks to share?
 I’d love to hear your stories!